-- Start by taking the LinkedIn tutorial to build your profile
+- Tutorial: take the guided LinkedIn tutorial to set up your profile

-- Tips on How to set up a LinkedIn profile (PDF 354KB)
+- Doc: How to set up a LinkedIn profile (PDF 354KB)

 Networking on LinkedIn

-- How to use LinkedIn to explore opportunities with your degree
+- Video: How to use LinkedIn to explore opportunities with your degree

-- Quick tips: How to network on LinkedIn
+- Doc: Quick tips: How to network on LinkedIn

 Top tips for LinkedIn networking: Add people you know and the industry leaders that inspire you.
 It's also worth getting in touch with UC alumni who work in the companies you're interested in to conduct an information interview and learn more about the employer or their career experience.
-Connect and follow company profiles on LinkedIn so you're updated with the latest employer insights.
+Connect and follow company profiles on LinkedIn to update you with the latest employer insights.